iKWETA Safari Camp

 Optional excursions

 Half-day or full-day options may include packed-Lunch in Nyambene Forest.
-Cost: KES 3,000 for guide and conservation fees (for group of any size).
+Charges: for guide and conservation fees (for group of any size); inquire at Reception.

 Nyambene Forest and Water Tower is the source of water and livelihood for much of the population in the region of Mount Kenya East (large swathes of Meru, Tharaka-Nithi and Embu Counties).
 It is the source of the 14 permanent rivers and streams which crisscross Meru National Park thus making it one of the best watered national parks in Kenya.

-The excursion takes visitors deep into the Nyambene Forest where the dams of the Tuuru Water Scheme are located.
-A walk in this equatorial forest is a wonderful experience for both its serenity, peace and tranquility and because the forest and water tower (like Mount Kenya and Magado Crater [Igombe], see under excursion) is considered sacred and holy by the Meru people.
+The excursion takes visitors deep into the Nyambene Forest and Water Tower where the dams of the Tuuru Water Scheme are located.
+A walk in this equatorial forest is a wonderful experience for its serenity, peace and tranquility and because the forest and water tower (like Mount Kenya and Magado Crater [Igombe] (see under excursion), is considered sacred and holy by the Meru people.

 Because “water is life”, the Nyambene Forest and Water Tower is central in the spiritual practices and governance systems of the Meru people.
 Protecting and conserving the forest and water tower is considered paramount for safeguarding the Meru territory itself – that is to maintaining its order, integrity, well-being, and sustainability.